LSPCA's Centre for Animal Welfare .....

 Animal welfare is the well-being of animals and quality of life.
-The standards and guidelines on how to examine and measure animal welfare is under constant review and continually reviewed.
+The standards and guidelines on how to examine and measure animal welfare is continually reviewed.
 One of the guidelines LSPCA uses to assess and promote animal welfare is the Five Animal Freedoms.
 Originally developed in 1965 by the UK Government in response to a report on livestock husbandry, the Five Animal Freedoms are now widely used throughout the world by authorities and organisations.

 The Five Animal Freedoms are:

 - Freedom to Express Normal Behaviour

 - Freedom from Discomfort